 Please note that access to these books requires either an Indiana University student, faculty or staff username and passphrase, or use of a computer on campus.

-If you would like more thorough, in-depth information on the history of Indiana University Northwest, consult the Calumet Regional Archives within the John W. Anderson Library.
+If you would like more thorough, in-depth information on the history of Indiana University Northwest, consult with the archivist at the IUN Archives & Special Collections within the John W. Anderson Library.
 Below is a brief sample of the type of works available through the Archives.